What to Do When Your Sex Life Is Gridlocked, Stuck or Shut Down

 Whatever your coping mechanism, you feel angry, disappointed, perhaps exasperated, and tired of the whole thing.

-One of you might end up withdrawing in the garage or the bedroom, busying themselves to take the edge of.
-Or you might give your partner the cold shoulder for the rest of the day — or week.
+One of you might end up withdrawing in the garage or the bedroom, busying themselves to take the edge off.
+Or you might give your partner the cold shoulder for the rest of the day — or week, or month.
 Sometimes one (or both) of you plays victim and blame each other or make threats:

 You always do this.”